Subitizing

-Subitizing is the rapid, accurate, and confident judgments of numbers performed for small numbers of items.
-The term was coined in 1949 by E. L. Kaufman et al., and is derived from the Latin adjective subitus (meaning "sudden") and captures a feeling of immediately knowing how many items lie within the visual scene, when the number of items present falls within the subitizing range.
-Sets larger than about four items cannot be subitized unless the items appear in a pattern with which the person is familiar (such as the six dots on one face of a die).
+Subitizing is the rapid, accurate, and effortless ability to perceive small quantities of items in a set, typically when there are four or fewer items, without relying on linguistic or arithmetic processes.
+The term refers to the sensation of instantly knowing how many objects are in the visual scene when their number falls within the subitizing range.

+Sets larger than about four to five items cannot be subitized unless the items appear in a pattern with which the person is familiar (such as the six dots on one face of a die).
 Large, familiar sets might be counted one-by-one (or the person might calculate the number through a rapid calculation if they can mentally group the elements into a few small sets).
 A person could also estimate the number of a large set—a skill similar to, but different from, subitizing.
+The term subitizing was coined in 1949 by E. L. Kaufman et al., and is derived from the Latin adjective subitus (meaning "sudden").

 The accuracy, speed, and confidence with which observers make judgments of the number of items are critically dependent on the number of elements to be enumerated.
-Judgments made for displays composed of around one to four items are rapid, accurate and confident.
+Judgments made for displays composed of around one to four items are rapid, accurate, and confident.
 However, once there are more than four items to count, judgments are made with decreasing accuracy and confidence.
 In addition, response times rise in a dramatic fashion, with an extra 250–350 ms added for each additional item within the display beyond about four.